oVirt/ovirt-site/source/feature/networkreloaded.html.md

 *   opts: Dictionary with stuff like mode and miimon.
 *   IpConfig,
 *   link_active: True/False,
+*   mtu: Max.
+Transfer Unit,
-*   conf_impl: Reference to the configurator implementation that can apply/delete changes.
+*   configurator: Reference to the configurator implementation that can apply/delete changes.

 #### Nic

 *   name.
 *   IpConfig,
 *   LinkActive: True/False,
+*   mtu: Max.
+Transfer Unit,
-*   conf_impl: Reference to the configurator implementation that can apply/delete changes.
+*   configurator: Reference to the configurator implementation that can apply/delete changes.

 #### VLAN